-- You made nondeductible contributions to a traditional IRA for 2021, including a repayment of a qualified disaster or reservist distribution. - You received distributions from a traditional, SEP, or SIMPLE IRA in 2021 and your basis in these IRAs is more than zero.
-For this purpose, a distribution doesn't include a distribution that is rolled over (other than a repayment of a qualified disaster distribution (see 2021 Forms 8915-D and 8915-F)), qualified charitable distribution, one-time distribution to fund an HSA, conversion, recharacterization, or return of certain contributions. - You or your spouse transferred all or part of their traditional, SEP, or SIMPLE IRA in 2021 to the other spouse under a divorce or separation agreement where the transfer resulted in a change in the basis of the IRA of either spouse. - You converted an amount from a traditional, SEP, or SIMPLE IRA to a Roth IRA in 2021. - You received distributions from a Roth IRA in 2021 (other than a rollover, recharacterization, or return of certain contributions-see the instructions for Part III, later). - You received a distribution from an inherited traditional, SEP, or SIMPLE IRA that has a basis, or you received a distribution from an inherited Roth IRA that wasn't a qualified distribution.
+- You or your spouse transferred all or part of their traditional, SEP, or SIMPLE IRA in 2022 to the other spouse under a divorce or separation agreement where the transfer resulted in a change in the basis of the IRA of either spouse. - You converted an amount from a traditional, SEP, or SIMPLE IRA to a Roth IRA in 2022. - You received distributions from a Roth IRA in 2022 (other than a rollover, recharacterization, or return of certain contributions-see the instructions for Part III, later). - You received a distribution from an inherited traditional, SEP, or SIMPLE IRA that has a basis, or you received a distribution from an inherited Roth IRA that wasn't a qualified distribution.
 You may need to file more than one Form 8606.
 See IRA with basis under What if You Inherit an IRA? in Pub.
 590-B for more information.

 Note.
-If you recharacterized a 2021 Roth IRA contribution as a traditional IRA contribution, or vice versa, treat the contribution as having been made to the second IRA, not the first IRA.
+If you recharacterized a 2022 Roth IRA contribution as a traditional IRA contribution, or vice versa, treat the contribution as having been made to the second IRA, not the first IRA.
 See Recharacterizations, later.